axrshz/atlas/README.md

 ## atlas

-a minimal coding agent harness built in go using Poolside Laguna S-2.1 model. it can read, list, create, edit, and delete files inside the working directory.
+A minimal coding agent harness built in Go using Poolside Laguna S-2.1 model.
+It can read, list, create, edit, and delete files and also run bash commands inside the working directory.
 This is built solely for my learning purposes.

 ## project structure